Extravenger/OSEPlayground/01 - Process Games/EXE/README.md

 ## **NativeProcInjection.cs**

-This technique demonstrates classic process injection using standard Windows API functions.
+This technique demonstrates classic process injection using Native Windows API functions.
 It creates a remote process (usually `notepad.exe`), allocates memory in it, writes shellcode, and creates a remote thread to execute the payload.

 **High-Level Steps:**
 1. Launch a target process in suspended or running state (e.g., `CreateProcess`).